neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 All of these lineages are still too small to allow firm conclusions about their growth rates.

 Recently, a sandwich recombinant with JN.1 spike and 5' and 3' ends from EG.5.1.1 (start-7000 and 26000-end) has been designated as XDD.
 It has been observed 7 times in samples submitted by November 21st: 3x US [2xNY, 1xIL], 2x Spain, 1x France with the earliest sample collected 2023-10-16 in France.
-Given the observed fitness of the EG.5.1.1 backbone, it is plausible that XDD might outcompete JN.1 in the mid term.
+Given the observed fitness of the EG.5.1.1 backbone, it is plausible that XDD might outcompete JN.1 in the medium term.
 Given the roughly 100 times smaller share, this will, however, take at least a few months assuming a growth advantage on the order of 40% per week.

 A similar sandwich recombinant, XCT, with DV.7.1 spike instead of JN.1 but also 5' and 3' ends from EG.5.1, appears to have benefitted from the EG.5.1 backbone.